 Managing a patient's encounter information should be recorded within BestNotes.

 The pharmacy information is located in the Patient Widget (see Figure 1-4).
-The drop down box holds information for up to five pharmacies for the client.
+The drop down box holds information for up to five pharmacies for the patient.
 Here you can easily search for new pharmacies and remove pharmacies that are no longer needed.
 You can also obtain pharmacy information such as NCPDP (pharmacy license number), address, phone and fax.

 Figure 1-4.
 Pharmacy information in the patient widget.